- History of Household Appliances

 - History of Air Conditioning

-In 1858, Hamilton Smith was given the patent for the rotary washing machine.
-It was not until 1874 that a man named William Blackstone built the first household hand-powered washing machine as a birthday present for wife.
-Even though this design was hand-cranked, it saved time especially for women of this time period.
+In 1874, a man named William Blackstone built a better version of the first household hand-powered washing machine as a birthday present for his wife.
+Even though this design was also hand-cranked, it saved time for people of this time period.

-We have learned that saving time and money is the best way to go.
-So why cant your washer/dryer support you on this mission?
-Todays washer and dryers are relatively the same as their grandparent models with the exception of high-tech features that are built to make everyday lives easier.
-They are built to last you a long while so make sure that you choose the best washer, dryer, or combo that fits your needs.
-Start with choosing your style of washer (you can choose the matching dryer if needed), make sure that you measure the area properly to size, count your towels (to determine capacity), and think of at least 5 features that you expect to see from your machine.
+Saving time and energy has long been one of the main goals for society.
+Today's washers and dryers are relatively similar to our grandparents' models with the exception of high-tech features that are built to make everyday life easier.
+They are built to last you a long period of time, so make sure that you choose the best washer, dryer, or combo that fits your needs.
+Start with choosing what color of washer and dryer you want and then determine how big your space is and what kind of features interest you most.